There is currently

-There are a number of steps you can take now that may lower your risk of Alzheimer’s disease.
+There are many steps you can try taking that may lower your chance of AD.
 Consult your doctor before making any major lifestyle changes.

-Some evidence suggests a Mediterranean diet may decrease your risk of developing AD.
-This diet includes little red meat and emphasizes:
+Some evidence suggests a Mediterranean diet may decrease your chance of developing AD.
+A

 - whole grains